+Here are things to do in Gozo.
 They told me that the northern island of Gozo is more rural than Malta, and they were right.
-Smaller by the two thirds than the main island, this one houses few settlements and coves, but also the orange-sand-beach, the great 16th-century-fort and the cave where the famous Odysseus was allegedly kept for seven years.
-So, here is what to see in Gozo.
+Smaller by two-thirds than the main island, this one houses few settlements and coves, but also the orange-sand-beach, the great 16th-century-fort, and the cave where the famous Odysseus was allegedly kept for seven years.

 Gozo is easy to reach.
-From Valletta the bus goes for about an hour to Cirkewwa where you are supposed to catch the ferry scheduled for departure every 45 minutes.
-Return ticket is 4.65 Euros, which is to be purchased on the way back.
+From Valletta, the bus goes for about an hour to Cirkewwa where you are supposed to catch the ferry scheduled for departure every 45 minutes.
+The return ticket is 4.65 Euros, which is to be purchased on the way back.
 If you travel by car, the ticket is about 16 Euros.
 The ferry ride lasts for half an hour.

-Marina from Leona Travel recommended that I should take the open bus tour (Gozo Sightseeing), because it stops at all the points of interest that should be visited.
+Marina from Leona Travel recommended that I should take the open bus tour (Gozo Sightseeing) because it stops at all the points of interest that should be visited.
 It goes in a circle, covering the whole island.
 The bus is scheduled every 45 minutes and the ticket is 20 Euros.
 Given that the plan was to spend only a day here, it would be pointless to waste time at bus stations as I did previously.
 So, this was a nice solution.
-You get off the ferry, take the green bus and your headphones, while the audio-guide is available in 10 languages or so – the standard hop on and off bus for tourists.
+You get off the ferry, take the green bus and your headphones, while the audio guide is available in 10 languages or so – the standard hop-on and off the bus for tourists.

 If you have enough time, stop by the Ggantija Temples – they say that this UNESCO World Heritage Site is older than the Egyptian Pyramids – or take a swim at the Marsalforn Bay.
-I, on the other hand, couldn’t wait to get to the main Gozo town Victoria.
+I, on the other hand, couldn’t wait to get to the main town of Victoria, which was among my things to do in Gozo.
 Unfortunately, the temples will have to wait for another Gozo visit.

-Although the outskirts of the town are modern with all the contemporary amenities, the city turns into the old, medieval settlement with small squares and cobblestone curvy streets as soon as you reach its center.
-This becomes obvious particularly around the St. George’s Square.
+Although the outskirts of the town are modern with all the contemporary amenities, the city turns into an old, medieval settlement with small squares and cobblestone curvy streets as soon as you reach its center.
+This becomes obvious, particularly around St. George’s Square.

 Gozo was attacked by pirates in 1551 when almost all its inhabitants were taken into slavery.
 After the Great Siege in 1565 when the outnumbered knights of the St. John’s Order managed to defend the island from the Ottomans, they rapidly built and strengthen all the fortifications.
 Among others, the Victoria’s Citadel.

 The entrance to the Citadel is free, but if you want to enter specific buildings there, the fee is 5 Euros.
 In my opinion, it’s really worth it.
-Not only that you will see the short multimedia show on the Citadel history, but you will also be able to visit the old prison, the court and the Grand Master’s house.
-The latter was my favorite given that you can go from one room to the next, up and down the slippery marble stairs and beneath the low ceilings, with the old furniture, fish nets etc.
+Not only that you will see the short multimedia show on the Citadel’s history, but you will also be able to visit the old prison, the court, and the Grand Master’s house.
+The latter was my favorite given that you can go from one room to the next, up and down the slippery marble stairs and beneath the low ceilings, with the old furniture, fish nets, etc.

-When you visit the prison, in one of the cells without windows that is not larger than a wooden wardrobe, you can even discern a long-bearded-prisoner through the small hole on the door.
+When you visit the prison, in one of the cells without windows that is not larger than a wooden wardrobe, you can even discern a long-bearded prisoner through the small hole in the door.

 So, I did another “reset” – it’s better to have lunch in Xlendi Bay by the sea.
 It’s my last bus stop before the ferry, so I can take my time there.
-Pastizzi came handy once again, I even found one with the Kinder Bueno filling.
-There were also some delicious Maltese kannoli at the pastizzeria across the street.
+Pastizzi came in handy once again, I even found one with the Kinder Bueno filling.
+There was also some delicious Maltese cannolis at the pastizzeria across the street.

-On the left side of the bay there is the concrete beach, in the middle – the small sandy cove with numerous restaurants along the waterfront with the catch of the day offers.
-I spotted some stairs to the right? „There has to be something to see there”, I thought.
-Going by few other tourists, I climbed up the small hill with great view of the entire bay.
+On the left side of the bay, there is the concrete beach, and in the middle – the small sandy cove with numerous restaurants along the waterfront with the catch of the day offers.
+I spotted some stairs to the right. „There has to be something to see there”, I thought.
+Going by a few other tourists, I climbed up the small hill with a great view of the entire bay.
 Clouds covered the sky, so the landscape got a bit greyish, but still pretty.

 The path was taking me further along this side of the bay, curving down at some point.
 I ended up in the small cave that is splashed by the sea with such rock formations that you can see through further out into the bay.
 Didn’t know that this existed here, no guides I read mentioned it.